vflyson/markdown-c/README.md

-# sv_markdown
+# markdown-c

-**[WIP]**

 This is a single header C99 library for parsing markdown.
 Either into an AST, or into HTML text.

-All code is in code/sv_markdown.h.
+All code is in src/markdown.h.